 Joëlle Jones: That’s therapy for me, basically.
 It’s super violent, rude, and, indulges all my love of fashion and history.
 I’m not a violent person, but I think it helps, getting all that out on the page.
 It’s cathartic.
 I can just be unapologetic and I don’t have anybody telling me what to do.
 I just kind of sit in a room alone and turn out pages, and that’s it.
 So it’s nice.
 It’s just really relaxing.

-SJR: So let’s, let’s talk about obviously the fact that you’re a successful comics creator, but do you remember that one moment when the first thing you did actually arrived, finished, printed… done.
+SJR: So, let’s talk about the obvious fact that you’re a successful comics creator, but do you remember that one moment when the first thing you did actually arrived, finished, printed… done.
 Was that moment you’ll never forget or was it just not as big as you thought it would be?

 Joëlle Jones: Oh, I think I was living in Portland at the time and it was working with Jamie Rich.
 We did 12 Reasons Why I Love Her, and he brought over the printed copies.
 It was surreal, really surreal.
 It didn’t feel like it was a thing.
 I think to this day I still have panic dreams that I haven’t finished all the pages… and it continues.
 It still doesn’t feel like it’s a thing that really happens, it’s always sort of uncomfortable for me to see it in print.
 I hate looking at myself, it’s really uncomfortable.